We’re trying to raise $200,000 by tomorrow! Help us reach our goal.

 But there have been experiments that have approximated the effect of items like it and studies that show, more generally, how social pressure can increase voter turnout.

 One example Costa points to is a secret experiment conducted by Facebook a decade ago when the social media giant allowed users to click a button sharing whether they voted.
-(Kind of like a digital test of the “I Voted” sticker, she says.)
+(Kind of like a digital test of the “I Voted” sticker, she said.)

 According to Facebook scientists, people were a little more likely to vote if they saw their friends had voted.
 They claim the digital sticker and the peer pressure caused 340,000 more people to vote in the 2010 midterms.